-- 1. Select the button in the bottom left corner of the application to expand the available display options. - 2.
-Select one of the display options. - 3.
-Filter each option by the individual waveforms to display. - Select YPbPr to display any combination of the Y, Pb, and Pr waveforms. - Select RGB to display any combination of the R, G, and B waveforms. - Select YRGB to display any combination of the Y, R, G, and B waveforms.
+• Select the button in the bottom left corner of the application to expand the available display options (the button label varies depending on the last option selected).

+- Select one of the waveform display options: - Select YPbPr to display any combination of the Y, Pb, and Pr components. - Select RGB to display any combination of the R, G, and B components. - Select YRGB to display any combination of the Y, R, G, and B components. - Select the components to monitor: - In the waveform list of components, select the letter of the component to remove it.
+For example, in RGB select G to remove the green component from the waveform. - Select the letter of a removed component to make it visible.